paulstaab/homepage/_posts/2020-05-24-spark-dynamic-partition-overwrite.md

 This requirements gives us the possibility to obtain idempotent updates to our table by implementing the following logic:

-(1) keep all days which are already in the table, but not in the new delivery (2) delete any days contained in the new delivery from the table (3) append all data from the new delivery to the table
+1. Keep all days which are already in the table, but not in the new delivery
+2. Delete any days contained in the new delivery from the table
+3. Append all data from the new delivery to the table

 We had to implement this logic by hand in previous versions of Spark, and I did so in at least one project.
 Doing this in an efficient manner was difficult and